 submit your story to be included in

-Stories of Hope: Removing the Chains of Child Abuse
+"Restoring Hope: Removing the Chains of Child Abuse"

 Ark of Hope for Children is excited to partner with TGIM Digital Publishing in providing a compilation, and ongoing series, of stories authored by those that were victimized by child abuse and child trafficking.
 Ark of Hope provides mentoring styled support for many internationally that were traumatized as children by the many forms of child abuse and even by childhood illness or disability.
-All are welcome to contribute to this inspirational collection Stories of Hope: Removing the Chains of Child Abuse.
+All are welcome to contribute to this inspirational collection "Restoring Hope: Removing the Chains of Child Abuse".